Seattle's Child

 3) Include a few links to your previously published work.
 No published clips yet?
 No problem.
 Send us a short sample of your writing that gives us a sense of your style and interests.

-4) We’re always on the lookout for compelling human-interest stories, personal essays, investigative pieces, and new things-to-do with kids in the city.
+4) We’re always looking for compelling human-interest stories, personal essays, investigative pieces, and new things to do with kids in the city.

 5) If you don’t hear back from us within one week, follow-up!
 Editor-parent hybrids are busy, but we strive to respond in a timely fashion.